Isle of Man Steam Packet Company: Beginning of the company

 By the turn of the 20th century, the company was serving numerous ports in England, Wales, Scotland and Ireland.
 Ports served included Liverpool, Silloth, Whitehaven, Holyhead, Ardrossan, Blackpool, Belfast and Dublin.

 War service

 Vessels and crews of the company were actively involved in both the First and Second World Wars.
-One vessel, King Orry, was attached to the British Grand Fleet and led the German High Seas Fleet into Scapa Flow in the Orkney Islands at the end of the First World War.
+One vessel, King Orry, was attached to the British Grand Fleet and led a section the German High Seas Fleet into the Firth of Forth at the end of the First World War.
 Another vessel, Viking, was converted to become a seaplane carrier, serving as HMS Vindex.